johnantonn/landmarks-app/server/README.md

 ## Start the server

-* Clone this repo and change directory to it
 * Install dependencies by running `npm install`
 * Have a MongoDB installation locally or remotely (e.g. MongoDB Atlas)
 * Set a .env file with the appropriate environmental variables (sample provided):